ufrisk/MemProcFS/README.md

 Include MemProcFS in your C/C++, C# or Python programming projects!
 Everything in MemProcFS is exposed via an easy-to-use API for use in your own projects!
 The Plugin friendly architecture allows users to easily extend MemProcFS with native C .DLL plugins or Python .py plugins - providing additional analysis capabilities!

 MemProcFS is available on Python pip.
 Just type `pip install memprocfs` and you're ready to go!
-Please see the [Python API documentation](https://github.com/ufrisk/MemProcFS/wiki/API_Python) for examples and useage!
+Please see the [Python API documentation](https://github.com/ufrisk/MemProcFS/wiki/API_Python) and the [YouTube demo](https://youtu.be/pLFU1lxBNM0) for examples and usage!

 <b>Please check out the [project wiki](https://github.com/ufrisk/MemProcFS/wiki)</b> for more in-depth detailed information about the file system itself, its API and its plugin modules!